 Like anything these days, you get what you pay for.
-The cost of sole trader insurance can vary depending on what type of cover you have in pace, what your indemnity limits are and what optional extras you decide to go for.
+The cost of sole trader public liability insurance can vary depending on what type of cover you have in pace, what your indemnity limits are and what optional extras you decide to go for.
 As a sole trader, you’ll want to keep business costs tight to get the most out of your profits, as cutting corners on insurance can store up problems for later on.

 Of course, there are certain features which any sole trader insurance policy should not be without.